AA0100000101000001/Omnitrix/README.md

 # Omnitrix

 # Status
-Currently working on the software part specifically on interrupts.
+Currently working on adding support for ESP32-S3 ROUND LCD 1.28.

 # Work in Progress